lightd9/Kobotool-automation-script/README.md

 ## Support

 For issues or questions:
-1. Review the form HTML in `form_html.txt`
-2. Check the console output for error messages
+1. Check the console output for error messages
-3. Try running with `HEADLESS = False` to see what's happening
+2. Try running with `HEADLESS = False` to see what's happening
-4. Verify field selectors match the form structure
+3. Verify field selectors match the form structure

 ## Safety & Ethics